 Validated learning – features characterized by the highest market risk are released first to get the user feedback as early as possible.
 A good approach for market disruptors.

 Walking skeleton – priority features are enough for the product to be launched.
 The most common use case for this approach is the Minimum Viable Product (MVP).

 6. Plan new sprints when there are enough items in the product backlog

 It only makes sense to plan a new spring when your product backlog has enough tasks to fill out at least two sprints.
 Otherwise, you risk that your project suffers from scope creep.
 This is what happens when the scope of your project grows without control because you failed to fully define the scope of the upcoming sprints in the backlog.

 Keeping a close eye on burndown charts helps to avoid that problem as well.
 A burndown chart displays the amount of work completed by the team in a sprint and the total work remaining.
 You can use such charts to predict your team’s likelihood of completing work on time.
 We also use them to make the team aware of any scope creep that may occur during the project.

 7. Capture bottlenecks by visualizing dependencies

 This technique always helps us to manage bottlenecks and reduce their impact on our work.
 We start by dividing all dependencies into two groups: functional and technical dependencies.
-We ask stakeholders and product owners to define functional dependencies, and engineers to identify the technical ones.
+We ask all relevant people and product owners to define functional dependencies, and engineers to identify the technical ones.

 Here’s an example of a functional dependency: